13 Fascinating Castles in Ohio Make Excellent Day Trip Destinations

 It’s been inaccessible to the public since the 1960s, after a tragic lightning strike resulted in someone’s death, but you can still see the tower from the outside.

-Ohio Castles FAQ
+Ohio Castles FAQs

 What should I wear while exploring castles in Ohio?